quiply/SaveImage/README.md

 SaveImage
 ======

-This plugin allows you to save local image files to the iOS Camera Roll/Photo Library or Android Gallery.
+This plugin allows you to save local JPEG image files to the iOS Camera Roll/Photo Library or Android Gallery.
+Other image mime types are currently not supported.
+The image file to be saved to the Library/Gallery must be available on the device.

 The plugin is based on code seen in several other existing plugins: